T-I-P/SafeMapsBackend/README.md

 `backend` - for backend stuff

->_Remember to always take a pull from the branch before you start working on any feature_
+>_Remember to always take a pull from the `main` branch before you start working on any feature_